 - Fly into either Miami (3 hour drive to Key West) or directly to the Key West airport.

 - The only way to get to Dry Tortugas National Park is via seaplane, ferry, or private boat

 - Although more expensive, going by seaplane allows you to see the park from an aerial view, and is only 40 minutes of travel time.

 - The ferry takes 2.5 hours to get to the island.

-Dry Tortugas is an awesome day trip from Key West.
-If you’re looking for a great place to stay in Key West, Avalon Bed & Breakfast is a popular and highly-rated option, located right on Duval Street!
+Most people visit Dry Tortugas National Park as a day trip from Key West.
+There are plenty of great accommodations in Key West – such as Avalon Bed & Breakfast which has great reviews and is located right on Duval Street!